sanderhurlen/dotfiles/README.md

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+- holman

+After using holman's dotfile setup, I have retinkered some of the things I think should be done better.
+This is how I approach my dotfiles now.

+## Brewfile FTW
+`brew bundle` is fantastic.
+I use it to install everything I need on my machine.
+For instance all my brews, casks, mas (mac app store) and fonts are installed via the `brew bundle` command after homebrew is installed.
+Then I can utilize holmans topical approach to customize the different packages!

 ## topical